Understanding the 2027 Changes to Studying Architecture in the UK

 What Is Changing from 2027?

 From the end of 2027, the organisation that regulates architects in the UK — the Architects Registration Board (ARB) — is changing how it approves qualifications.
+The biggest change is this:

 Undergraduate architecture degrees will no longer be officially “approved” by ARB on their own.

 This does not mean undergraduate degrees are being cancelled or are no longer useful.
 Universities will still teach architecture degrees, and students will still take them.
+Instead, ARB will focus its official approval on:

 Master’s-level qualifications